 What is the job outlook for radiology professionals?

-Like many healthcare positions, nuclear medicine, radiation therapy, x-ray, CT, MRI, and sonography technology jobs are expected to grow much faster than other professions.
-National trends tell us that there could be up to a 35% increase in many radiology positions through 2014.
+Like many health care positions, nuclear medicine, radiation therapy, x-ray, CT, MRI, and sonography technology jobs are expected to grow much faster than other professions.
+National trends tell us that there could be up to a 35% increase in many radiology positions through 2024.
 Career advancement opportunities exist in education, administration, research, and in commercial companies as education/application specialists, sales representatives, technical advisors, etc.

 Will I be prepared to take the board exams that go with each program?